18SanthossshhH/ML_ZoomCamp/README.md

-# ML_ZoomCamp-
+# ML_ZoomCamp
-It Contains Homework given in  ML Zoom Camp by  Alexey Grigorev
+The original course contents can be found in this repo, courtesy of Alexey Grigorev.

+Go check out DataTalks!